digtools

 This tool supports removing "Owner Passwords" only.
 Removing a forgotten "User Password" (document open password) is not supported for security reasons.

-Q.Are files uploaded to a server?
+Q.Are files sent to a server?

 No. All encryption and decryption processing happens entirely within your browser's JavaScript.
 Files are never sent to any external server.